vertexproject/synapse/docs/synapse/httpapi.rst

     {"status": "err": "code": "ErrCodeString", "mesg": "A humon friendly message."}

-Streaming HTTP API endpoints, such as the interface provided to retrieve nodes from a Syntaps Cortex, provide JSON results via HTTP chunked encoding where each chunk is a single result.
+Streaming HTTP API endpoints, such as the interface provided to retrieve nodes from a Synapse Cortex, provide JSON results via HTTP chunked encoding where each chunk is a single result.

 Client example code in these docs uses the python "aiohttp" module and assumes